USS Merrimack (1798): Service history

-Merrimack freed American brig Ceres, 6 June 1800, after it had been taken by L'Hazard on 18 May 1800.
+Merrimack recaptured American brig Ceres, 6 June 1800, after it had been taken by L'Hazard on 18 May 1800.
 On arriving off Curaçao, 22 September, she found that a French force of 16 ships from Guadeloupe was besieging the city with 1,400 men.
 That evening, with Patapsco, Merrimack stood into the harbor through heavy fire from French cannon and muskets.
 The American gunners replied with great spirit driving the enemy troops from their guns, but from time to time, during the night, the French soldiers renewed the cannonade.
 The next morning, the French troops reembarked in confusion and fled.

-Merrimack captured French privateer sloop Phoenix on 20 October 1800, and later in the year took French brig Brilliant.
+Merrimack captured French privateer sloop Phoenix on 20 October 1800, and later in the year took French privateer brig "Brilliant" (before 3 December).
 A list of American prizes credits Merrimack with recapturing British schooner Godfrey, but gives no details about the action.

-She was stripped of naval equipment and sold in 1801.
-Subsequently, while operating in merchant service under the name Monticello, the ship was lost off Cape Cod, Massachusetts.
+In a letter dated 20 February 1801 to Josiah Parker, chairman of the Committee on Naval Affairs, Navy Secretary Stoddert recommended selling her.
+She was ordered to be placed in ordinary on 26 February.
+She was stripped of naval equipment and sold in 1801 at Boston for $21,154.50.
+Subsequently, while operating in merchant service under the name Monticello, the ship was lost off Cape Cod, Massachusetts the same year.